gidsola/Mistral-AI-ChatBox/README.md

-# electron-nextjs-starter-app
+# Mistral AI ChatBox

-Welcome to the **electron-nextjs-starter-app**!
-This application seamlessly combines the power of Electron for desktop functionality with the efficiency of Next.js for modern web development.
-Whether you're a seasoned developer or just starting out, this starter app is designed to help you hit the ground running.
+Welcome to the **Mistral AI ChatBox**!
+This application leverages the power of Mistral AI to provide intelligent, context-aware chat capabilities.
+Designed for developers and enthusiasts alike, the Mistral AI ChatBox is your go-to solution for building interactive, AI-driven chat applications.

 ## Description

-The **electron-nextjs-starter-app** is a versatile template that allows you to build cross-platform desktop applications using web technologies.
-With Electron handling the desktop environment and Next.js managing the web framework, you get the best of both worlds.
-This app is perfect for developers looking to create robust, high-performance desktop applications with a modern web interface.
+The **Mistral AI ChatBox** is a feature-rich template that allows you to create cross-platform desktop applications with advanced AI capabilities.
+By combining Electron for desktop functionality and Next.js for modern web development, this app provides a seamless development experience.
+With built-in support for Markdown and LaTeX parsing, as well as syntax-highlighted code responses, the Mistral AI ChatBox is perfect for developers looking to build sophisticated, AI-powered chat interfaces.

+**Note**: A valid Mistral AI API key is required to use this application.
+Be sure to configure your API key in the `config.mjs` file before running the app.

 ## Configuration